Reinhold Niebuhr

 About

 Born in 1892 in Wright City, Missouri, Niebuhr was the son of German immigrants.
-His father was German Evangelical pastor, and Niebuhr soon followed suit, studying at Elmhurst College, Eden Theological Seminary, and Yale Divinity School.
-Eventually he became ordained and began work as a pastor at the Bethel Evangelical Church in Detroit, Michigan.
-During World War I, he gained recognition in his encouragement for German-Americans to express American loyalty.
+His father was a German Evangelical pastor, and Niebuhr soon followed suit, studying at Elmhurst College, Eden Theological Seminary, and Yale Divinity School.
+Eventually, he became ordained and began work as a pastor at the Bethel Evangelical Church in Detroit, Michigan.
+During World War I, he gained recognition in his encouragement for German Americans to express American loyalty.
 He also began conversations on patriotism and pacifism.

 Niebuhr became a leader in neo-orthodox theology.
-He was also part of the leadership for the Socialist Party of America.
-He supported America during World War II, and was also an advocate for nuclear weapon use and anti-communism.
+He was also part of the leadership of the Socialist Party of America.
+He supported America during World War II and was an advocate for nuclear weapon use and anti-communism.
 Despite these positions, he was against the Vietnam War.
-When he still resided in Detoit, he preached against the Klu Klux Klan.
+When he still resided in Detroit, he preached against the Klu Klux Klan.
 His philosophies were mentioned in Dr. Martin Luther King Jr.’s “Letter from Birmingham Jail”.

 Niebuhr was also known for claiming to have written the short “Serenity Prayer.”
 While this claim is up for debate, it is believed that he likely was the originator.